googleapis/google-cloud-node/README.md

 For example, `{{ metadata['lib_install_cmd'] }}@legacy-10` installs client libraries
 for versions compatible with Node.js 10.

-Network traffic is only secure against post-quantum decryption algorithms for users running Node version 22.20+.
+## Post-quantum Cryptography

+A minimum Node version of >=22.20 is required for post-quantum cryptography to be used.
+When running an application with a supported node version and making requests with a client library, network traffic will automatically be secure against post-quantum decryption methods.

 ## Versioning